sai-synapse-labs/filetao-main/README.md

 ### Testnet
-FileTao runs a testnet to deploy miners and try out miners on `netuid 22`.
+TensorStorage runs a testnet to deploy miners and try out miners on `netuid 229`.

 You can access this testnet by adding these to your script:
 ```
---subtensor.network test --netuid 22
+--subtensor.network test --netuid 229
 ```

 ### Local Subtensor